Actor, Dancer, and Tech- Policy Advocate

 At sixteen, I joined the LOG OFF Movement and helped develop the organization through outreach, research, and press interviews.
 At seventeen, I testified in front of California’s State Legislature, becoming one of the youngest to ever do so, supporting CA’s Age Appropriate Design Code.
 At eighteen, as the Lead Youth Consultant for the bill, I helped pass the CA AADC into law.
 Shortly after, I joined the Design It For Us Coalition as one of the founding Core-Team Members and began to push for federal legislation to protect youth online.

-At nineteen, I auditioned for a professional acting project for the first time, and I landed the role of Eujin in the nine-time Grammy Award winner’s directorial feature film debut, Anderson .Paak’s “K-POPS” which premiered at the Toronto International Film Festival in September 2024.
-At twenty, I began finding the balance between policy and creativity.
-Now, at twenty-one, more focused than ever, I am determined to become an unstoppable force in Hollywood and Washington, D.C.
+At nineteen, I auditioned for a professional acting project for the first time, and I landed the role of Eujin in the nine-time Grammy Award-winning Anderson .Paak’s directorial feature film debut, “K-POPS!”
+I began to find a balance between policy, creativity, and an ever-growing passion for humanity.
+Now, more focused than ever, I am determined to become an unstoppable force in entertainment and academia—building communities, sharing stories, and creating change that lasts.

 Most Recent Project(s)